mousepawmedia/devdocs/source/guides/reviewing.rst

 Principle #5
 -------------------------------

-**Review temporary code as strictly as production code.** It can be shocking just how often temporary "patch" code and workarounds make it into production, and how much of it is never actually replaced.
+-*Review temporary code as strictly as production code.** It can be shocking just how often temporary "patch" code and workarounds make it into production, and how much of it is never actually replaced.
 This is just a reality of real-world programming.
 Thus, we should hold *all* code to the same standards